sstsimulator/sst-docs/docs/cpp/clock/clock_handler.md

 ### Remarks

 This wraps a function to be called at regular intervals.
-This passes the current cycle and optionally extra data to the function.
+This passes the current cycle, and optionally, extra data to the function.

 ## Requirements